 A robot prepares to run the Hawaii Ironman

-El EVOLTA robot, from the Panasonic company, which three years ago climbed 530 meters in the Grand Canyon of Colorado (USA) with just a couple of batteries thus breaking all records in the world of robotics, is now preparing to Participate in the grueling Hawaii Ironman Triathlon.
+El EVOLTA robot, from the company Panasonic, which three years ago climbed 530 meters in the Grand Canyon of Colorado (USA) with just a pair of batteries, thus breaking all records in the world of robotics, is now ready to take part in the tough triathlon Ironman from hawaii.

-Takahashi explained that of the three bodies they will use, which include one on a small bicycle and another on a circular rim with a rear wheel for support, the swimming design - mounted on a curved fin created with its outstretched arms - was especially tricky. because it had to work submerged in water.
+Takahashi has explained that of the three bodies they will use, which include one on a small bicycle and another on a circular hoop with a rear support wheel, the swimming design - mounted on a curved fin created with its arms extended - was especially complicated. because it had to work submerged in water.

 Source: .tvcamaguey.co.cu